How Noderr Works

 • Validator Nodes: Responsible for validating transactions and securing the network’s consensus layer.

-• Guardian Nodes: The protocol’s security council, responsible for responding to security threats and overseeing technical upgrades.
+• Guardian Nodes: Members of the Guardian Chamber, responsible for security oversight: responding to security threats and overseeing technical upgrades.

-• Oracle Nodes: The most advanced tier, responsible for powering the ATE’s data collection, strategy analysis, and execution.
+• Oracle Nodes: The most advanced tier, responsible for powering the Autonomous Trading Engine (ATE)’s data collection, strategy analysis, and execution.

 This decentralized infrastructure ensures that the protocol is not reliant on any single point of failure and is owned and operated by its community.
 A detailed guide on Node Operation is available for further reading.